Lorrytoolcenter/LvAut/README.rst

 Main feature for this package
 ============================

+	1) Can set speaker and microphone level and get current friend_name
-	1) Can Open write sound file. like WAV/MP3 file read/write ( SOUNDFILE)
+	2) Can Open write sound file. like WAV/MP3 file read/write ( SOUNDFILE)
-	2) Can play(can set master speaker volume) and recording through microphone, which can point the specific Mic. ( Sounddevice)
+	3) Can play(can set master speaker volume) and recording through microphone, which can point the specific Mic. ( Sounddevice)
-	3) Can get single tone power and THD+N
+	4) Can get single tone power and THD+N
-	4) can get sweep tone FR , THD, rub/buzz
+	5) can get sweep tone FR , THD, rub/buzz
-	5) can  measure sound Spectrogram (For ML or noise study) ( librosa)
+	6) can  measure sound Spectrogram (For ML or noise study) ( librosa)

 ____________________________________